-Many companies are looking to increase sustainability and lower energy consumption - two goals that largely fall on the shoulders of FMs.
-If they use facility maintenance software to their advantage, they might be able to cost-effectively make repairs that will decrease energy output and replace outdated equipment with 'greener' alternatives.
+Many companies are looking to increase sustainability and lower energy consumption - two goals that largely fall on the shoulders of facility managers.
+If they use facility management software to their advantage, they might be able to cost-effectively make repairs that will decrease energy output and replace outdated equipment with 'greener' alternatives.

 In one example of a successful progression toward sustainability, Texas A&M University has simultaneously managed to increase the size of its campus by 25 percent and reduce energy consumption by 40 percent per square foot between 2002 and 2012, according to Today's Facility Manager.